The Department's mission encompasses education and research as well as patient care and administration.

 In 1998, Yoogoo Kang, M.D., came from Pittsburgh to help expand Tulane's liver transplant program.
 Mel Gitlin, M.D., became Interim Chair in 1999 and continued as the Chair in 2002.
 Near the end of August 2005, greater New Orleans and Tulane experienced a catastrophic disaster when Hurricane Katrina made land fall.
-Tulane HCA hospitals were closed for months while the medical school was temporarily housed in Austin, Texas.
 Anesthesia residents had to complete their training at a variety of program throughout the US.
 After Hurricane Katrina in August 2005, the residency program was reduced to 15 residents (previously 30).
 Charles Fox, M.D. served as interim chair in the immediate aftermath of Katrina.
 He was followed by Dr. Frank Rosinia, who served as chair during a period of rebuilding from 2007 to 2015.
 Under his leadership several initiatives were put into place with the goal of broadening the resident educational experiences, including the establishment of the Practice Management Fellowship, the Regional Anesthesia Fellowship, and the resident MBA scholarship program.

 Following a national search, in 2016 Dr. Gary Haynes, MD, PhD became the Merryl and Sam Israel Endowed Chair in Anesthesiology.
-Since joining Tulane the department is focused on aligning the interests of The School of Medicine and Tulane HCA Hospital partnership as it navigates in healthcare.
+Since joining Tulane the department is focused on aligning the interests of The School of Medicine as it navigates in healthcare.
 The department is growing with the addition of new faculty and an expanding clinical presence in the New Orleans area.